FlowCam Compares Favorably to MFI and Light Obscuration: Collaborative Study by Japanese Biopharmaceutical Consortium

 Currently the compendial method for quantifying subvisible particles equal to or greater than 10 µm and 25 µm uses light obscuration (LO), which is internationally harmonized in the U.S., European, and Japanese Pharmacopoeia.
 However, numerous reports have indicated that subvisible particles smaller than 10 µm could elicit immune responses.

-The Food and Drug Administration (FDA) has published the guidance on the immunogenicity assessment for therapeutic protein products, wherein they recommend assessment of subvisible particles below 10 µm.
+The Food and Drug Administration (FDA) has published guidance on the immunogenicity assessment for therapeutic protein products, wherein they recommend the assessment of subvisible particles below 10 µm.
 The FDA recommends the characterization of subvisible particles during the product life cycle using orthogonal methods, of which flow imaging (FI) is one.

-Read the full article here.
+Read the full article

 Post Topics